 - They never quantify the value of the forecast improvement monetarily.

 - The forecast error is only measured and reported for the statistical forecast, with literally no other forecasts measured for error.
 This means the manual overrides, the sales forecast, the marketing forecasting, and other forecasts are excluded from measurement.

 This view above does not exist in forecasting applications, and it does not matter how much you spend.
 Notice at the far right column, there is dollarization of the forecast.
 This is the inaccuracy in units * the inventory dollars over the interval being checked.
 The interval is flexible in the Brightwork Explorer and can be any “to” month or week and any “from” month or week.
-This means while any number of forecast buckets can be loaded into the Brightwork Explorer, the user defines what interval they want to check for the forecast error, and they can change the interval at will.
+This means that while any number of forecast buckets can be loaded into the Brightwork Explorer, the user defines what interval they want to check for the forecast error and can change the interval at will.